 June 30, 1900

-J. Holt, the well-known international half back, Benbow, of Notts Forest, and E. Chadwick, of Burnley, applied for the reduction of their transfer fees, but no action was taken.
+Johnny Holt, the well-known international half back, Len Benbow, of Notts Forest, and Edgar Chadwick, of Burnley, applied for the reduction of their transfer fees, but no action was taken.

 Burnley were ordered to pay Gainsborough Trinity £5 compensation for playing at Turf Moor on Christmas Day.